 The Chivalry of the Milongueros

-Given the gender imbalance, the opportunity to dance with a woman was reserved for men who could genuinely satisfy her.
-Those focused solely on themselves had minimal chances against the milongueros who mastered a comfortable embrace, exquisite musicality, and impeccable dance skills.
-Laymen may think of milongueros as goof-offs.
-(See Tango and the Outlook on Life.)
-But if you think those goddesses surrounded by a battalion of admirers would pick a mediocre as dance partner, you certainly underestimated the goddesses.
+With such a gender ratio, the privilege of dancing with a woman was reserved only for men who could genuinely satisfy her, and those who focused solely on themselves had minimal chances against the milongueros who mastered a comfortable embrace, exquisite musicality, and impeccable skill of dancing for women.
+Laymen may think of milongueros as goof-offs (see Tango and the Outlook on Life), but if you think those goddesses, surrounded by a company of admiring soldiers, would pick a mediocre as dance partner, you certainly underestimated the goddesses.
 Even today, women cast their eyes only on the best.
 They don't want men who are sloppy, who feel insecure, who do not have a comfortable embrace, whose musicality is poor, who lead with arms and hands, who can't do cabeceo, who don't follow the codes, and who are short in manner, not to mention in those days.
-Therefore, the milongueros are a group of sophisticated tango elites with great knowledge and skills on the dance, music, codes, culture, lunfardo and the ways of the milonga world.
-Like the knights in the medieval Europe who were gallant, honorable, generous, kind and respectful especially to women, and like the samurais in feudal Japan who were loyal, courageous, simple in living and preferring death to dishonor, the Argentine milongueros are a group of sophysiticated specialists who follow certain tenets also.
-For them, tango is the religion and milonga codes are not only guild regulations but life principles as well.
+Therefore, the milongueros are a group of sophisticated tango elites with superb knowledge and skills on the dance, music, codes, culture, lunfardo and the ways of the milonga world.
+Like the knights in the medieval Europe who were gallant, honorable, generous, kind, and respectful especially to women, and like the samurais in feudal Japan who were loyal, courageous, simple in living, and preferring death to dishonor, the Argentine milongueros are a group of skilled specialists who follow certain tenets also.
+For them, tango is the religion and milonga codes are not only guild regulations but life principles.
 One may say that, though without the title, the Argentine milongueros are a comparable class to European knights, Japanese samurais and Chinese literati.
 Their doctrine is the chivalry, bushido and Confucian orthodoxy of Argentina.

 No comments: